-- (a) We expect that all of our senior subordinated units and junior subordinated units will convert into an equal number of common units after we distribute our available cash for the quarter ending June 30, 2006. - (b) This percentage does not reflect the 50,000 common units that will be sold to certain members of management under the directed unit program upon the consummation of this offering. - (c) We do not attribute any limited partner interest to our special units because they are non-voting and are not entitled to a current distribution.
+(a) We expect that all of our senior subordinated units and junior subordinated units will convert into an equal number of common units after we distribute our available cash for the quarter ending June 30, 2006.

+(b) We do not attribute any limited partner interest to our special units because they are non-voting and are not entitled to a current distribution.
 The special units will convert into common units at a specified conversion rate upon commercial operation of the Stagecoach expansion project, currently expected to occur in the fall of 2007.

-Common units offered by Inergy, L.P.
+The Offering Common units offered by Inergy, L.P.

-Units outstanding after this offering

-Use of proceeds

-Cash distributions

-The Offering

 3,750,000 common units; 4,312,500 common units if the underwriters exercise in full their option to purchase additional common units.

-39,085,085 common units if the underwriters do not exercise their option to purchase an additional 562,500 common units; 3,821,884 senior subordinated units; 1,145,084 junior subordinated units; and 769,941 special units.

-We will use the net proceeds from this offering to repay outstanding indebtedness under our revolving acquisition credit facility incurred to finance acquisitions and capital expenditures in connection with internal growth projects and to fund capital expenditures made in connection with our internal growth projects related to our midstream assets.
+Units outstanding after this offering 39,085,085 common units if the underwriters do not exercise their option to purchase an additional 562,500 common units; 3,821,884 senior subordinated units; 1,145,084 junior subordinated units; and 769,941 special units.
+Use of proceeds We will use the net proceeds from this offering to repay outstanding indebtedness under our revolving acquisition credit facility incurred to finance acquisitions and capital expenditures in connection with internal growth projects and to fund capital expenditures made in connection with our internal growth projects related to our midstream assets.
 The net proceeds from any exercise of the underwriters' option to purchase additional units will be used to fund capital expenditures in connection with internal growth projects related to our midstream assets and for general partnership purposes.
 Affiliates of three of our underwriters are lenders under our revolving acquisition facility and will receive a portion of the proceeds from this offering through the repayment of that facility.
 See "Underwriting."

-Under our partnership agreement, we must distribute all of our cash on hand at the end of each quarter, less reserves established by our managing general partner in its discretion.
+Cash distributions Under our partnership agreement, we must distribute all of our cash on hand at the end of each quarter, less reserves established by our managing general partner in its discretion.
 We refer to this cash as "available cash," and we define its meaning in our partnership agreement.
 The amount of available cash may be greater than or less than the minimum quarterly distribution.

-Common units are entitled to receive distributions of available cash of \$0.30 per quarter, or \$1.20 on an annualized basis, before any distributions are paid on our subordinated units.
+Common units are entitled to receive distributions of available cash of \$0.30 per guarter, or \$1.20 on an annualized basis, before any distributions are paid on our subordinated units.
 On May 15, 2006, we paid a quarterly cash distribution for the quarter ended March 31, 2006 of \$0.54 per common, senior subordinated and junior subordinated unit, or \$2.16 on an annualized basis.

-In general, during the subordination period we will pay any cash distributions we make each quarter in the following manner:

-- first, approximately 99% to the common units and 1% to the non-managing general partner, until each common unit has received a minimum quarterly distribution of \$0.30 plus any arrearages from earlier quarters; - second, approximately 99% to the senior subordinated units and 1% to the non-managing general partner, until each senior subordinated unit has received a minimum quarterly distribution of \$0.30; - third, approximately 99% to the junior subordinated units and 1% to the non-managing general partner, until each junior subordinated unit has received a minimum quarterly distribution of \$0.30; and fourth, approximately 99% to all units, pro rata, and 1% to the non-managing general partner, until each unit has received a distribution of \$0.33 per quarter.
+In general, during the subordination period we will pay any cash distributions we make each quarter in the following manner: first, approximately 99% to the common units and 1% to the non-managing general partner, until each common unit has received a minimum guarterly distribution of \$0.30 plus any arrearages from earlier quarters; second, approximately 99% to the senior subordinated units and 1% to the non-managing general partner, until each senior subordinated unit has received a minimum quarterly distribution of \$0.30; third, approximately 99% to the junior subordinated units and 1% to the non-managing general partner, until each junior subordinated unit has received a minimum quarterly distribution of \$0.30; and fourth, approximately 99% to all units, pro rata, and 1% to the non-managing general partner, until each unit has received a distribution of \$0.33 per quarter.